Alcohol use disorder

 - Psychology, such as being impulsive or having low self-esteem

-If you have a parent with alcoholism, you are more at risk for alcohol problems.
+If you have a parent with alcohol use disorder, you are more at risk for alcohol problems.

-You also may be more likely to abuse alcohol or become dependent if:
+You also may be more likely to have problems with alcohol if you:

 If you are concerned about your drinking, it may help to take a careful look at your alcohol use.